 The Retirement System may be amended or terminated in whole or in part at any time by the Massachusetts Legislature, provided that no such modification, amendment or termination shall be made that would deprive a current member of superannuation pension rights or benefits provided under applicable laws of Massachusetts, if such member has paid the stipulated contributions specified in sections or provisions of such laws.
-There were no significant changes to the Retirement System's benefit terms in 2016.
+There were no significant changes to the Retirement System's benefit terms in 2017.

-Contributions Requirements - The Retirement Board has elected provisions of Chapter 32, Section 22D (as amended) of Massachusetts General Laws, which require that a funding schedule be established to fully fund the pension plan by June 30, 2040.
+Contributions Requirements - The Retirement Board has elected provisions of Chapter 32, Section 22D (as amended) of MGL, which require that a funding schedule be established to fully fund the pension plan by June 30, 2040.
 Under provisions of this law, participating employers are assessed their share of the total retirement cost based on the entry age, normal actuarial cost method.

-The Town contributed \$455,087 to the Retirement System in fiscal year 2015, which equaled the actuarially-determined contribution requirement for the fiscal year.
-The Town's contributions as a percentage of covered payroll was approximately 17% in fiscal year 2016.
+The Town contributed \$481,335 to the Retirement System in fiscal year 2017, which equaled the actuarially-determined contribution requirement for the fiscal year.
+The Town's contributions as a percentage of covered payroll was approximately 16% in fiscal year 2017.

-Net Pension Liability - At June 30, 2016, the Town reported a liability of \$7,060,566 for its proportionate share of the net pension liability.
-The net pension liability reported by the Retirement System at December 31, 2015 (used for fiscal year-end June 30, 2016) is \$7,022,753.
+Net Pension Liability - At June 30, 2017, the Town reported a liability of \$8,009,683 for its proportionate share of the net pension liability.
+The net pension liability reported by the Retirement System at December 31, 2016 (used for fiscal year-end June 30, 2017) is \$8,299,837.
 The difference between these two figures is attributable to the difference in fiscal year ends between the Town and the PMLD, which results in a one-year lag.

-The net pension liability was measured as of January 1, 2014 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-These figures were updated by the independent actuary to December 31, 2015.
+The net pension liability was measured as of January 1, 2016 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+These figures were updated by the independent actuary to December 31, 2016.
 There were no material changes to the Retirement System's benefit terms since the actuarial valuation.
-In 2015, the discount rate used in the actuarial valuation decreased from 8.00% to 7.75%.
+However, since the last actuarial valuation, the Retirement System decreased the discount rate used in the actuarial valuation from 8.00% to 7.75%.
 There were no other material changes made in this update to the actuarial assumptions (see below).

 The Town's proportion of the net pension liability is based on a projection of the Town's long-term share of contributions to the Retirement System relative to the projected contributions of all employers.
-The Town and PMLD's proportion was approximately 0.99% at December 31, 2015 versus 1.05% at December 31, 2014.
+The Town and PMLD's proportion was approximately 0.99% at December 31, 2016 and December 31, 2015.

-Fiduciary Net Position - The elements of the Retirement System's basic financial statements (that is, all information about the Retirement System's assets, deferred outflows of resources, liabilities, deferred inflows of resources and fiduciary net position) can be found in the Retirement System's full financial statements as of and for the year ended December 31, 2015, which can be obtained by contacting the Retirement Board.
+Fiduciary Net Position - The elements of the Retirement System's basic financial statements (that is, all information about the Retirement System's assets, deferred outflows of resources, liabilities, deferred inflows of resources and fiduciary net position) can be found in the Retirement System's full financial statements as of and for the year ended December 31, 2016, which can be obtained by contacting the Retirement Board.